ProGenNo/ProHap/README.md

 ## Output
 The ProHap / ProVar pipeline produces three kinds of output files.
 Below is a brief description, please refer to the [wiki page](https://github.com/ProGenNo/ProHap/wiki/Output-files) for further details.

-1. *Concatenated FASTA file*: The main result of the pipeline is the concatenated FASTA file, consisting of the ProHap and/or ProVar output, reference sequences from Ensembl, and common contaminant sequences \([cRAP](https://www.thegpm.org/crap/)\).
-The file can be used with any search engine, but is optimized for compatibility with [SearchGUI](http://compomics.github.io/projects/searchgui) and [PeptideShaker](http://compomics.github.io/projects/peptide-shaker).
-Optionally, headers are extracted and provided in an attached tab-separated file.
+1. *Concatenated FASTA file*: The main result of the pipeline is the concatenated FASTA file, consisting of the ProHap and/or ProVar output, reference sequences from Ensembl, and provided contaminant sequences.
+The file can be used with any search engine.
+    * Optionally, headers are extracted and provided in an attached tab-separated file, and a gene name is added to each protein entry.
-2. *Metadata table*: Additional information on the variant / haplotype sequences produced by the pipeline, such as genomic coordinates of the variants covered, variant consequence type, etc.
+3. *Metadata table*: Additional information on the variant / haplotype sequences produced by the pipeline, such as genomic coordinates of the variants covered, variant consequence type, etc.
-3. *cDNA translations FASTA*: FASTA file contains the original translations of variant / haplotype cDNA sequences prior to any optimization, the removal of UTR sequences, and merging with canonical proteins and contaminants.
+4. *cDNA translations FASTA*: FASTA file contains the original translations of variant / haplotype cDNA sequences prior to any optimization, the removal of UTR sequences, and merging with canonical proteins and contaminants.